oconnorjohnson/voice-chat-shapes/README.md

 Q: Does it listen for a set amount of time?
 A: No, it listens continuously until the `!stop` command is issued or an error occurs.

+## Dependencies and Libraries

+This project relies on several Python libraries and packages.
+Here's a detailed breakdown of each dependency and its purpose:

+1. **asyncio**

+   - Purpose: Provides support for asynchronous programming.
+   - Usage: Used throughout the bot for non-blocking operations and concurrent task management.

+2. **discord.py**

+   - Purpose: A Python wrapper for the Discord API.
+   - Usage: Handles all interactions with Discord, including connecting to voice channels and sending messages.

+3. **speech_recognition**

+   - Purpose: Library for performing speech recognition.
+   - Usage: Used to initialize the speech recognizer (though primary transcription is done via OpenAI).

+4. **openai**

+   - Purpose: Official Python client for the OpenAI API.
+   - Usage: Used for speech-to-text (Whisper model), text generation (GPT model), and text-to-speech services.

+5. **python-dotenv**

+   - Purpose: Loads environment variables from a .env file.
+   - Usage: Securely loads API keys and tokens without hardcoding them in the script.

+6. **logging**

+   - Purpose: Python's built-in logging module.
+   - Usage: Provides comprehensive logging throughout the application for debugging and monitoring.

+7. **pydub**

+   - Purpose: Manipulates audio with a simple and easy interface.
+   - Usage: Used for potential audio file manipulations (though not actively used in the current implementation).

+8. **io**

+   - Purpose: Core Python module for handling I/O operations.
+   - Usage: Used for creating in-memory binary streams, particularly for audio data.

+9. **struct**

+   - Purpose: Performs conversions between Python values and C structs represented as Python bytes objects.
+   - Usage: Used for packing and unpacking binary data, particularly in audio processing.

+10. **wave**

+    - Purpose: Provides a convenient interface to the WAV sound format.
+    - Usage: Used for reading and writing WAV files in audio processing.

+11. **scipy**

+    - Purpose: Library for scientific computing in Python.
+    - Usage: The `scipy.io.wavfile` module is imported for potential WAV file operations (though not actively used in the current implementation).

+12. **webrtcvad**

+    - Purpose: Python interface to the WebRTC Voice Activity Detector.
+    - Usage: Used for detecting speech in audio streams, particularly for determining when a user has finished speaking.

+13. **numpy**

+    - Purpose: Fundamental package for scientific computing in Python.
+    - Usage: Used for efficient operations on arrays, particularly in audio processing and speech detection.

+14. **tempfile**

+    - Purpose: Generates temporary files and directories.
+    - Usage: Used for creating temporary files during audio processing.

+15. **os**

+    - Purpose: Provides a way of using operating system dependent functionality.
+    - Usage: Used for file and path operations, particularly in handling temporary files.

+16. **concurrent.futures**
+    - Purpose: Provides a high-level interface for asynchronously executing callables.
+    - Usage: The ThreadPoolExecutor is used for running CPU-bound tasks asynchronously.